chentaiqiao/ADAPT/README.md

 ## Quick Start

-When your environment is ready, you could run shells in the "scripts" folder with algo="ADAPT".
+When your environment is ready, you could run shells in the "scripts" folder with algo="commformer_dec".
 For example:

 ``` Bash
 bash ./train_smacv2.sh  # run ADAPT on SMACv2
 ```
 If you would like to change the configs of experiments, you could modify sh files or look for config.py for more details.